 However with keyword driven or data driven framework, maintaining and changing of scripts is easier.
 So while automating such functionalities, choose a framework that eases maintainability.
 Also, most automated testing framework support reusability ensuring that there is no need to constantly rewrite test cases to test the same functionalities.

-If your testing demands that you run the same set of test cases simultaneously on more than one machine, then automation is your answer.
+When your testing demands that you run the same set of test cases simultaneously on more than one machine, then you need to use automation testing.
 With manual testing, you cannot type the same test cases to run exactly at the same time on several machines.
 However, with automation testing, you can schedule the scripts so that the test cases are executed exactly at the same time on more than one system.